banshee/AndroidProguardScala/README.md

 proguard_cache_conf contains the generated proguard configuration files.
 You should be able to use proguard_postprocessed.conf as a config file outside of this tool.

+# Managed dependencies

+As long as your dependency resolution tool puts libraries on the classpath, this plugin can use them.

+## Ivy

+I use (IvyDE)[http://ant.apache.org/ivy/ivyde/] to manage dependencies in Eclipse.
+IvyDE puts dependencies in its own classpath container, so you can just mark them as input jars and they'll end up in scala-library.min.jar.
+Nothing to configure other than marking the jars correctly in the plugin preferences.
+See the sbt section for how to turn sbt dependencies into something that IvyDE can use.

+## sbt

+sbt will generate ivy dependency files that can be read by IvyDE.
+Just run deliver-local in sbt and it'll build an ivy xml file in something like target/scala-2.10/ivy-0.4-SNAPSHOT.xml.
+Point IvyDE to that file and you'll end up with dependencies on your classpath that can be used by the plugin.

+I don't actually use that ivy file though, since sbt can delete it.
+I copy target/scala-2.10/ivy-0.4-SNAPSHOT.xml into the project root and name it ivy.xml.
+It's an extra step (that can probably be automated inside sbt, but I've never bothered to learn how) but it avoids problems with the sbt build removing target/scala-2.10/ivy-0.4-SNAPSHOT.xml.

+## Maven

+TBD.
+The problem with m2eclipse is that it takes over lots of the build process, so I never got it working nicely with AndroidProguardScala.

 # Troubleshooting

 * If you get a scala-library.min.jar, but it's empty, make sure you have a resonable set of libraries configured in the